Last Modified: Feb 20, 2020

 Traffic disrupted while TMM restarts.

-The memory map call is known to take a long time to complete when the disk IO sub-systems is very slow.
-On a BIG-IP Virtual Edition, and with a busy hypervisor, the disk IO can get overloaded at times if all VMs are active on IO, choking the IO sub-system.
+The memory map call is known to take a long time to complete when the disk IO sub-system is very slow.
+High IO can also be a result of memory starvation accompanied by intensive paging

 This problem is not likely to persist after a TMM service restart.
 So no user intervention is required.
-If this problem happens repeatedly, it would be required to take a look at IO Resources used by the various VMs provisioned, monitor disk IO OPS on VSphere, and ensure that the system is capable of handling basic level of Disk IOPS.
+If this problem happens repeatedly, it would be required to take a look at IO Resources in use at time of the database load or reload, and see if a way to lower IO can be found.